Rulers

 Seychelles: Cabinet portfolios are announced, with Barry Faure as foreign minister, James Camille as internal security minister, and Pierre Laporte as finance minister.
 President Patrick Herminie retains the defense portfolio.

 Slovenia: Branko Zlobko is nominated as interior minister.
+On November 21 he is elected by parliament (51-18) and sworn in.

 United Nations Educational, Scientific and Cultural Organization: The General Conference endorses (172 of 174 votes) Khaled al-Anany (Egypt) as director-general, to take office November 15.